 When it comes to losing weight, a reality check is required.

-Stop buying fashion magazine and lifestyle magazines.
-The men's magazines are as bad as the women's. you rarely see an ugly person in these publications, everyone is perfectly tanned, with perfect skin, perfect muscles perfect poise and so on.
+Stop buying fashion magazines and lifestyle magazines.
+The men's magazines are as bad as the women's.
+You rarely see an ugly person in these publications, everyone is perfectly tanned, with perfect skin, perfect muscles perfect poise and so on.
+Bastards.

 The images are of course airbrushed out of all normal boundaries, the pictures are adjusted, polished, made synthetically perfect.
 Soon a robot model will have far superior features and will replace these inferior human originals

 They present themselves to professionals to get made up, dressed, told how to stand, what expressions to pull.
-Thousand pictures are taken, many of which look totally awful, many are great, but only the very best of the best are chosen.
+A thousand pictures are taken, many of which look totally awful, many are great, but only the very best of the best are chosen.

 These then are the images that you feed your brain when you look through these magazines.